Table Mountain, South Africa

 The cable car with revolving cabins that connects the base to the top of Table Mountain

-As you ascend, the cabin reveals the impressive panoramas at the foot of the mountain: the Lion's Head on the opposite side of the canyon.
+As you climb, the cabin reveals the impressive panoramas at the foot of the mountain: Lion's Head on the opposite side of the gorge.

 Little by little, the houses of Cape Town increasing in size, with the CBD's skyscrapers standing out above the rest; the Waterfront area, its docks, Table Bay and, almost out of sight in silver, the silhouette of Robben Island where the South African Apartheid authorities held Nelson Mandela imprisoned.

-After these atrocious times, the South Africa it is concerned with the appearance of a first-world social justice that should be even more unsuspected in a tourist context.
+After these atrocious times, the South Africa he is concerned with the appearance of a first-world social justice that must be even more unsuspected in a tourist context.

-Contrary to what happens in so many cable cars across this planet, instead of people jostling each other and fighting over the windows facing the more photogenic side, the cabin rotated as it went up.
-The technology thus equally resolved the shared anxiety on board.
+Contrary to what happens in so many cable cars across the planet, instead of people jostling each other and fighting for the windows facing the most photogenic side, the cabin rotated as it went up.
+Technology thus resolved, in an equal manner, the anxiety shared on board.

-At the top, at more than 1000 meters – 1,086m is the maximum altitude of Table Mountain – the wind was blowing violently, but not enough or perhaps in a different direction than forcing the authorities to suspend cable car trips, sometimes for days the thread.
+At the top, at more than 1000 meters – 1,086m is the maximum altitude of Table Mountain – the wind was blowing violently, but not enough or, perhaps in a different direction than the one that forced the authorities to suspend the cable car trips, sometimes for days. the thread.

-The Grand Scenarios and the Mythology of Africa Funds
+The Grand Scenarios and Mythology of Africa's Bottoms

 From balconies that served as viewpoints, we were dazzled for the first time by the geological sumptuousness and complexity of the surrounding scenery.
 To the south, a long sandstone promontory tinted with shallow vegetation stretched to a distant marine horizon.
 It was the Cape Peninsula.